Shelter and Housing

 Website: Department of Transitional Assistance

-Lazarus House operates sheltering programs for both families and individuals, including an emergency shelter, a transitional Housing program, and a supportive residential shelter (for single women).
+Lazarus House operates sheltering programs for families, including an emergency shelter and a transitional housing program.

 Address: 412 Hampshire Street, Lawrence, MA 01841